-Starfish melon - Use small cookie or fondant cutters to make starfish out of fruit.
+Starfish melon - Use a small cookie or fondant cutter to make starfish out of fruit.
 The cantaloupe starfish was made using a flower fondant cutter.

 'Snowy' trail mix - This snowy trail mix is made from Vanilla Chex, yogurt covered raisins and mini marshmallows.

 Blue jelly 'water' - this speaks for itself really.
 Make jelly the night before, pour directly into a container and refrigerate.
 To keep it set in the lunchbox while kids are at school, make sure you use an ice pack and an insulated lunch bag.
 I gave this a trial run, leaving it out on the counter for 4 hours which is how long it would be out at school and it was still completely set.
 I even opened the container and took out a snack just like they'd do at morning recess.